 Appointments - Virtual & In Person

-Due to the ongoing pandemic, the McClelland Library will now be offering a limited number of virtual appointments even though we are now open.
+During the Fall and Spring, the McClelland Library offers a limited number of virtual and in person appointments.
 You can request a Virtual or In Person appointment by following the link and filling out the request form.
+During the Summer, the Library only offers in-person appointments on a first come first serve basis.

 Daily Use of Genealogy Centre